Blendify/blender-manual/trunk/blender_docs/manual/data_system/scenes.rst

 .. note::

-   To choose between these options, it's useful to understand the difference between *Objects* and *Object Data*.
+   To choose between these options, it is useful to understand the difference between *Objects* and *Object Data*.
    See :doc:`Duplication </editors/3dview/transform/duplication/introduction>`.

    The choices for adding a scene, therefore, determine just how much of this information will be